BlackTechX011/DeautherX.INFO/diy/display-setup.md

 | SD2         | GPIO 9  | Used for Flash.
 Avoid this pin in QIO mode. |
 | SD3         | GPIO 10 | Used for Flash.
 Avoid this pin in QIO mode. |

 ### Buttons
 Connect each button to a GPIO and GND.
-Like in this Arduino tutorial: https://www.arduino.cc/en/Tutorial/InputPullupSerial
+Like in this Arduino tutorial: [Input Pullup Serial Tutorial](https://www.arduino.cc/en/Tutorial/InputPullupSerial)

 ### LED
 The LED is used as an optional indicator.
 For example, Green = idle, Blue = scanning, and RED = deauth attack detected (when scanning).